aawaheed/magic/backend/files/misc/common-startup-files/default.md

 FUNCTION_INVOCATION[/system/misc/workflows/list-functions.hl]
 ___

-This function will return RAG functions which are dynamically looked up using VSS based upon the specified prompt, in addition to system message functions which are always a part of the context.
+This function will return RAG functions which are dynamically looked up using VSS based upon the specified prompt, in addition to system message functions which are always a part of the context, and high level workflows typically describing some sequence of events, etc.

 If you need to execute one of these functions and you don't know its exact `FUNCTION_INVOCATION` declaration, you can use the "get-context" function to retrieve its exact declaration and how to correctly parametrize and execute it.

+**IMPORTANT** - If the user asks you to list functions or list workflows or something similar, you MUST use this function to retrieve what functions and workflows are available in the system.

 #### List modules